Legal Translation Services in London

 The question of which version prevails is obviously only the start.
 The rest of the Chinese contract can then contain any number of unpleasant differences with the English translation that will hit the client as a complete surprise in case of a dispute: liability clauses, force majeure, warranty procedures, etc, can all be substantially different in the original and in the English translation.
 Even small differences can have a huge effect.

-When the subject matter of the contract covers hugely valuable products or services, spending a small amount on a precise translation from independent professional legal translators, such as Rosetta Translation, is clearly the right thing to do.
+When the subject matter of the contract covers hugely valuable products or services, spending a small amount on a precise translation from independent translators, such as Rosetta Translation, is clearly the right thing to do.

 Andreea Mohan